fieldtrip/website/faq/i_am_having_problems_downloading_from_the_ftp_server.md

 # I am having problems downloading from the FTP server

-The FieldTrip source code and the example and tutorial datasets are released to the general public on our [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/).
+The FieldTrip source code and the example and tutorial datasets are released to the general public on our [download server](https://download.fieldtriptoolbox.org/).
 This server requires an anonymous login; if needed you should use the username "anonymous" and you can your email address (or anything that is formatted as an email address) as the password.

 The FTP service runs on a shared server which occasionally has a performance bottleneck.
 If you cannot connect, please try again at a later time (i.e. one hour later, or the next day).